-- Cooking rice in stock imbues it with deeper flavor.
+- Cooking the wild rice in stock imbues it with deeper flavor.

-- Cranberries both add their own kind of pleasant tart sweetness.
+- Cranberries and pickled apples both add their own kind of pleasant tart sweetness.

 14 ounces wild rice (about 2 1/3 cups; 396g)

-Chicken stock, vegetable stock, or water, for cooking the rice (see note)
+Chicken stock, vegetable stock, or water, for cooking the rice (see notes)

 Kosher salt and freshly ground black pepper